andrewcooke/Drawing.jl/README.md

   creates an arc (incomplete circle, with angles measured anti-clockwise from the x axis, in degrees).

-* `rectangle(wdth, height; align=1, rotate=0)` create a rectangle, rotated and
+* `rectangle(width, height; align=1, rotate=0)` create a rectangle, rotated
-  placed relative to the current point using the "telephone pad" align (1 is top left, 9 is bottom right).
+  and placed relative to the current point using the "telephone pad" align (1 is top left, 9 is bottom right).

+* `square(side; align=1, rotate=0)` create a square, rotated and placed
+  relative to the current point using the "telephone pad" align (1 is top left, 9 is bottom right).

 * `text(s; align=1, rotate=0)` create the given text, rotated and placed
   relative to the current point using the "telephone pad" align (1 is top